 5G has been a long time coming, and finally, the ultra-fast mobile network technology has gone live in the UK.
 The first wave of 5G-ready smartphones has also now launched, so you can take full advantage.

 What does this mean?
-Apart from faster – much faster – internet access on your phones, it promises to allow for things like smart home appliances and smart cars to better connect to the internet, allowing for much tighter control over connected appliances, improved road safety, traffic reporting.
+Apart from faster – much faster – internet access on your phone, things like smart home appliances and smart cars will be able to reliably connect to the internet, allowing for incredibly responsive control.

-The technology promises high-speed, low-latency connections, meaning 5G could potentially augment if not wholly replace traditional fixed-line broadband services.
+This technology promises high-speed, low-latency connections, meaning 5G could potentially augment if not wholly replace traditional fixed-line broadband services too.

 What is 5G?